-Supervision helps in unpacking your professional practice, so you can feel confident, calm and authentic when your working without crossing professional boundaries.
-It contributes to best practice guidelines for most people practitioner work and ensures that you are practicing at a higher level of competency and integrity than if you were simply self reflecting.
+Supervision helps in unpacking your professional practice, so you can feel confident, calm and authentic when you’re working without crossing professional boundaries.
+It contributes to best practice guidelines for most people practitioner work and ensures that you are practicing at a higher level of competency and integrity than if you were simply self-reflecting.
 It supports you in improving your practice, building professional resilience, developing your skills and reflecting on your contribution to your own practice.

 Who is supervision for?